reinderien/notto/readme.md

 Due to those bounds, and due to the invariant costs being overwhelmingly greater for non-trivial input, the inner-loop sequence of optimised waypoints can be sorted by invariant cost and pruned.
 In the outer loop, sort the sequence of optimised waypoints in increasing order by the sum of invariant costs of each waypoint; the fixed delay can be omitted.
-In C++, rather than sorting, use a self-sorted container, `multiset`.
+In C++, rather than sorting, use a self-sorted container, `multimap` with the key being the invariant cost.

-Then consider the maximum cost delta between the start and end of this sequence where, beyond this delta, it will be impossible to see a cost smaller than before it.
+Then consider the maximum cost delta between the start and end of this sequence where, beyond this delta, it will be impossible to see a cost smaller than at the start.
 This worst-case calculation is done by assuming that the distance from "visited" to the first "skip-to" is maximal, and the distance from "visited" to the last "skip-to" before pruning is minimal; effectively:

     index        time    invariant   cost
     -----        ----    ---------   ----